ghudgins/product-grahamagement/periodic-portfolio-prioritization.md

 The review should outline the efforts along the way and what got to this step.
 After review have everyone open the spreadsheet and take a look at the results.
 Focus the review around these questions:

- - Is there a customer not being represented in this prioritization (i.e. have we thought only about civic/local governments and abandoned private non-profits and commercial companies as we sometimes do)
+ - Is there a customer not being represented in this prioritization (i.e. have we thought only about civic/local governments and not represented non-profits and commercial companies)
- - Is there a portfolio that is missing that should be represneted here (for this - I would exclude technology projects)
+ - Is there a portfolio that is missing that should be represented here (for this - I would exclude technology projects)
  - Given the estimated amount of capacity, how many additional strategies can the team support?
 Do we agree with the capacity statments at this & next quarter?

  The beauty of doing any adjustments is with enough excel conditional formatting and formulas it's not hard to make edits on the fly.

  **ACTION: Meet and review the results.
-Get closer to selecting new strategies and re-enforce existing strategies.
-Then do normal quarterly planning with this existing context**
+Selecting new strategies based on hybrid research/business prioritization.
+Re-enforce existing strategies.
+Do normal quarterly planning with this renewed context**

 ### Disclaimer